maxteebabs/notification_challenge/README.md

 ----

 ## Introduction
-The Capstone project is a project that communicates with our customers via notifications.
-It allows sending Promo codes and riders notification to customers via SMS
+The Backend Challenge is a project that communicates with our customers via notifications.
+It allows sending of Promo codes and riders notification to customers via SMS